Renatochaz/setup-lambda/README.md

 # Overview
-Easilly deploy a containerized Lambda with ECR.
+Easilly deploy a containerized Lambda with ECR on a LINUX distribution.

 # Requirements
 AWS CLI